slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ```

 * `baud_rate` (**Required**, int): The baud rate of the UART bus.
 TMC2209 will auto-detect baud rates from 9600 to 500k with the internal clock/oscillator.
 An external clock/oscillator is needed for baud rates higher than 500k.

-> [!CAUTION]
-***A lot is happening over serial and low baud rates might cause warnings about the component taking too long.
-Use something like 115200 or higher.***

 * `tx_pin` (*Required*, [Output Pin Schema][config-pin]): This is the ESPHome device's transmit pin.
 This should be connected through a 1k Ohm resistor to `PDN_UART` on the TMC2209.